 My appetite returned, and some portion of the old vigor.
 I went back to training after years in exile and slowly, gratefully built a body out of battered parts.

-The first step toward recovering from a steroid addiction is determining what kind of treatment you need to fit your specific needs.
-Contact one of our treatment providers to learn about your options and find out what treatment center is right for you.
+The first step toward recovering from a steroid addiction is determining what kind of treatment fits your specific needs.
+Contact a treatment provider today to learn about available options.